Actinic Keratoses - Leeds Pathway

 Marked inflammation occurs prior to resolution and the patient must be warned to expect this - it is a sign that the treatment is working.
 Flu-like illness is recognised as a side effect and may require change of treatment.

-There are different strengths of cream with different treatment regimes (see BNF.)
-Sachets can be used again after opening if kept in the fridge.
+There are different strengths of cream with different treatment regimens (see BNF.)
+Sachets can be used multiple times after opening if kept in the fridge.

 Cryotherapy - to be used only if confident the lesion is an AK